savorn/dotfiles/README.md

 This repository keeps track of all the changes to my dotfiles.

-### Current system
+### Current configuration
-Info on the current system using neofetch
+Display current configuration using neofetch

 ![current system](neofetch.png)